brknapp/Project_1/README.md

   return(A)
 }

-#this will help us make the Awards column more usable
+#this will help us make the Summary_Awards column:
 award <- function(S){
   if(is.na(S)){
     A<-"none"